METALS-Copper eases as dollar firms on U.S. inflation fears

 TOP/MTL or MET/L MARKETS NEWS

-* Asian shares got the week off to a cautious start, with Chinese markets holding steady, as a spike in coronavirus cases across the region over the weekend hurt investor sentiment while oil hovered around 2-1/2 year highs.
-MKTS/GLOB DATA/EVENTS
+* Asian shares got the week off to a cautious start, with Chinese markets holding steady, as a spike in coronavirus cases across the region over the weekend hurt investor sentiment.
+MKTS/GLOB

 ((mai.nguyen@thomsonreuters.com; +842438259623; Reuters Messaging: mai.nguyen.thomsonreuters.com@reuters.net))